Coronavirus: Russia rejects clearance for German evacuation flight | DW | 01.02.2020

 A German military plane carrying citizens escaping the coronavirus in China has been prevented from refueling in Russia.
 Countries around the world are taking action to protect citizens as cases increase.

-A German military aircraft carrying 128 evacuees from Wuhanwas expected to arrive at Frankfurt Airport Saturday afternoon, but was delayed due to issues with Russia.
+A German military aircraft carrying 128 evacuees from Wuhan was expected to arrive at Frankfurt Airport Saturday morning, but was delayed due to issues with Russia.

 A Federal Ministry of Health official said the plane is carrying 110 German citizens, according to Germany's DPA press agency.
 Doctors are on board to monitor the passengers.